The importance of Supply Chain Optimization

 What is an Agile Supply Chain?

 An agile supply chain is focused on responding to risk and disruption with flexibility and quickness, relying on real-time demand data for decision-making.
-Agile principles should be adopted on a daily basis in supply chain management to maximize cost and performance efficiency despite adverse circumstances.
+Agile principles should be adopted on a daily basis in supply chain management to maximise cost and performance efficiency despite adverse circumstances.

 See more on Logistics